-Ms. Naughton advises employers on the best way to employ candidates and retain employees who need U.S. immigration sponsorship.
+Megan advises employers on the best way to employ candidates and retain employees who need U.S. immigration sponsorship.
 She guides clients through an assessment of temporary and permanent options, and issues involving timing and cost.
 She also provides advice regarding employee pay and benefits, promotion, relocation, travel, and termination related to employees requiring sponsorship.
-She has developed best practices for employers regarding immigration sponsorship.
+Megan has developed best practices for employers regarding immigration sponsorship.

 Preparation and Filing of U.S. Immigration Cases

-Ms. Naughton prepares visa petitions and business immigration cases for submission to government agencies, such as the U.S. Department of Labor, the U.S. Citizenship and Immigration Services, and the U.S. Department of State.
+Megan prepares visa petitions and business immigration cases for submission to government agencies, such as the U.S. Department of Labor, the U.S. Citizenship and Immigration Services, and the U.S. Department of State.
 These cases include, but are not limited to, petitions and applications for temporary business visitors, temporary employment visas, and exchange visitors, as well as Program Electronic Review Management (PERM) applications and employment-based immigrant petitions, including outstanding researchers and extraordinary ability cases.
-As a Six Sigma Green Belt, Ms. Naughton has overseen the efficient preparation and filing of thousands of successful cases.
+As a Six Sigma Green Belt, Megan has overseen the efficient preparation and filing of thousands of successful cases.

 Immigration Strategies for U.S. Start-ups

-A frequent author on pressing topics shaping immigration law, Ms. Naughton most recently wrote "The H-1B Quagmire: Colleges and Universities Develop Programs to Combat H-1B Gridlock," and "Foreign-Born Entrepreneurs Have Visa Options," both published in the Connecticut Law Tribune.
-Ms. Naughton served as a peer editor for the treatise Business Immigration Law & Practice, published by the American Immigration Lawyers Association.
+A frequent author on pressing topics shaping immigration law, Megan most recently wrote "The H-1B Quagmire: Colleges and Universities Develop Programs to Combat H-1B Gridlock," and "Foreign-Born Entrepreneurs Have Visa Options," both published in the Connecticut Law Tribune.
+She served as a peer editor for the treatise Business Immigration Law & Practice, published by the American Immigration Lawyers Association.

-Ms. Naughton has served as a faculty member for Sterling Educational Services' immigration series.
-She frequently speaks for the Connecticut Business Industry Association, as well as the Connecticut Bar Association, on immigration related topics.
+Megan has served as a faculty member for Sterling Educational Services' immigration series.
+She frequently speaks for the Connecticut Business Industry Association, as well as the Connecticut Bar Association, on immigration-related topics.